Saturday, December 31, 2016

 Review

 The SHORT CIRCUIT series was a favourite part of my childhood.
 Unfortunately, I didn't see the first movie when I watched the sequel instead on pay TV.
-Then, a few years later, it was shown on the Movie Extra channel.
+A few years later, it appeared on the Movie Extra channel.
 In recent years, the robot Number 5 (aka Johnny 5) has inspired another iconic robot character with mannerisms and looks, and his name was WALL-E. SHORT CIRCUIT is a family comedy that keeps the laughter for adults and young children but also pulls your heartstrings, which leads you to believe you're watching a Disney movie.
 John Badham was an underrated film director who was benevolently clever at helming this picture than he does to his other films like Saturday Night Fever and WarGamesSomehow, he didn't get the credit he deserved for his contribution to the film industry.

-Steve Guttenberg was convincing as the scientist who was responsible for getting the machine operational.
+Steve Guttenberg was convincing as the scientist responsible for getting the machine operational.
 The other cast members were believable in their roles and created a fun and heartfelt atmospheric movie.
 I would give an honourable mention to Fisher Stevens for his outstanding role as an Indian character.
 The mechanical effects were not groundbreaking or revolutionary.
 However, they were convincingly believable and showed how to create robots.

 SHORT CIRCUIT is not your typical family feature.
 It's unique and different from what people usually expect.
 It was the attraction for this movie, as it created a new style, a light-hearted sci-fi comedy that suggests the possibility of a living robot who gains a spark of humanity.
 If you've seen this movie, you will know it has a touching and uplifting story, and many following films have replicated its concept.
 SHORT CIRCUIT still stands out as one of the best and most nostalgic films.